sourav-bk/Golang/Opps.md

 - ***Inheritance (Composition & Embedding)***:

   Go does not support classical inheritance.
-Instead, it uses struct embedding (composition), where one struct is placed inside another to "inherit" its fields and methods.
+Instead, it uses struct embedding (composition), where one struct is placed inside another struct to "inherit" its fields and methods.